 39. Sell information products online

-You can sell your knowledge through e-books, a membership-only website, and webinars.
-You will need to collect a ton of emails in order to have a customer base to sell your products and services to.
+You will need to collect a sizeable email list to have a customer base to sell your products and services.
 Online advertising directed to landing pages is the best way to lead people to subscribe to your email list.

 40. Part-time realtor